jbristow/bgg-shelve/README.md

 bgg-shelve
 ==========

-Create a semi-optimized shelf of your [BoardGameGeek](http://boardgamegeek.com/) collection.
+Create a naiively-optimized shelf layout of your [BoardGameGeek](http://boardgamegeek.com/) collection.

 Installation
 ------------